chiamp/skill-expression-game-analysis/README.md

 where <img src="https://render.githubusercontent.com/render/math?math=w_h"> is the win rate of a no-skill human player, and <img src="https://render.githubusercontent.com/render/math?math=w_H"> is the win rate of a maximum-skill human player.

 To get the win rates, we would need to get the strategies of a no-skill human player and maximum-skill human player.
 This could be hard or impossible to quantify; you would either have to show the player all possible game sequences and ask what actions they would take for each situation, or approximate their strategy using a heuristic (which may not be 100% accurate).
-Mathematically, this "human-centric" skill score is **the maximum proportion of the win rate of that player role being attributed to skill, if the game is played by humans**.
+Mathematically, this "human-centric" skill score is **the maximum proportion of the win rate of that player role that can be attributed to skill, if the game is played by humans**.

 For most games, defining what a no-skill human strategy and maximum-skill human strategy is biased.
 Unless there's a global system that gives an objective ranking to all players of the game, it's not possible to objectively define a no-skill human strategy and maximum-skill human strategy.
 Even if there was such a system, humans could improve their strategy in the game over time, and therefore the baselines for a no-skill human strategy and maximum-skill human strategy are not static and will also move over time.
 Therefore calculating the "human-centric" skill score is not objective.

 Depending on the application, using an average-skill human strategy may be worth exploring as a baseline for calculating skill score, replacing either the no-skill human strategy or the maximum-skill human strategy.

-The advantage of using a random strategy as a baseline is that it's unbiased and game-agnostic; i.e. it can be applied to any game, and a human or machine can execute the strategy with no preparation or experience of the game whatsoever.
+What determines an "average-skill human", would depend on the context of the application.

 ### Skill Floor and Skill Ceiling
 Besides skill score, the optimal win rate and random win rate can also be useful measures when looking at aspects of a game.
 In a way, the random win rate describes the **skill floor** of a game (i.e. the win rate you can expect to get with no skill) and the optimal win rate describes the **skill ceiling** of a game (i.e. the win rate you can expect to get if you have maximum skill).